leaningtech/labs/src/content/docs/cheerp/01-tutorials/00-getting-started/02-Cheerp-basics.md

 ---
 title: Cheerp basics
+# TODO: not sure this is the right place for this
 ---

 Cheerp generates JavaScript code, which should be integrated into an HTML page to be executed in a browser.
 The following trivial example should be ok to start.